Can you landscape your yard in the fall? The answer is yes. Learn five fall landscaping ideas to help you get started.

 Fall is a gorgeous season.
 The fall foliage is beautiful if you have plenty of trees in your yard.
 However, once the leaves start to fall, everything can start to look a bit drab.

 Having colorful flowers planted around your home can keep your space cheerful.
 Some flowers to consider include:

 If you don’t want to do a lot of planting each year, consider using perennials.
 Nippon daisies, goldenrod, mums, and aster will come back year after year in late summer and into the fall.

-Remember to carefully follow the care instructions so that the plants thrive year after year.
+Remember to carefully follow the care instructions so the plants thrive yearly.

 Add Mulch to Protect Plants